ozgurcd/rcli/README.md

 NOTE: By default, RCli uses Amazon Linux 2 AMI for the instances, thus Deployment Template user data is set according to it.
 If you wish to use a different AMI with a different Linux distribution, you should update the user data section accordingly in templates/autoscaling.temptf.

+## Build from Source Code

+First please modify Makefile to be sure if your Operating System and Architecture is correctly set.
+In order to compile against Linux TARGET_OS should be set to linux

+Then, issue the command "make", it should compile the source code and produce a binary named rcli

 ## Usage

 RCLI has several command line options, the can be seen by issuing a rcli -h command.